Lollardy: History

-Although Lollardy was denounced as a heresy by the Catholic Church, initially Wycliffe and the Lollards were sheltered by John of Gaunt and other anti-clerical nobility, who may have wanted to use Lollard-advocated clerical reform to acquire new sources of revenue from England's monasteries.
+Although Lollardy was denounced as a heresy by the Catholic Church, initially Wycliffe and the Lollards were sheltered by politically-influential nobleman John of Gaunt and other anti-clerical nobility, who may have wanted to use Lollard-advocated clerical reform to acquire new sources of revenue from England's monasteries.
 The University of Oxford also protected Wycliffe and similar academics on the grounds of academic freedom and, initially, allowed such persons to retain their positions despite their controversial views.

-Lollards first faced serious persecution after the Peasants' Revolt in 1381.
-While Wycliffe and other Lollards opposed the revolt, one of the peasants’ leaders, John Ball, preached Lollardy.
-Prior to 1382, Lollard beliefs were tolerated in government as they believed in royal superiority.
-However, the government and royals were hesitant, as they did not want to encourage subjects to criticize religious powers.
-The royalty and nobility then found Lollardy to be a threat not only to the Church, but to English society in general.
-The Lollards' small measure of protection evaporated.
-This change in status was also affected by the 1386 departure of John of Gaunt who left England to pursue the Crown of Castile.
+Two primary religious opponents of the Wycliffites were Archbishop of Canterbury William Courtenay and his successor Thomas Arundel, assisted by bishops like Henry le Despenser of Norwich, whom the chronicler Thomas Walsingham praised for his zeal.

+Historian T. Waugh suggests the Lollard movement was small with little appeal to the upper classes, who liked the anti-clerical politics but not the religious doctrines.
+"Notices of Lollardy after the death of Wycliffe are scattered and meagre.
+Sixteenth century Protestantism invested the Lollards with a posthumous renown, but there can be little doubt that, when their first energy had spent itself, they speedily became an obscure sect, destitute of living leaders, and vaguely re-echoing the teaching of a deceased founder whom they only half understood."